 Cunningham Middle School at South Park students monitor sites on North Padre Island (Fig. 10) that are interesting to compare with the well-vegetated foredunes on Mustang Island to the north.
 The students have documented many changes at the NPI08 profile location, which is located adjacent to the northern Padre Island seawall.
-The dune crest at this site is sparsely vegetated which creates an opportunity for prevailing winds to constantly rearrange and alter the shape and height of the dune crest (Fig. 30).
-When the program began at Cunningham in 2009, a new profile marker was established along the profile azimuth directly behind the foredune to shorten the profile for the middle school students.
-Within the first year of monitoring, sand was transported from the top of the foredune down the back slope of the dune so that the landward toe of the dune buried the new datum pipe.
+The dune crest at this site is sparsely vegetated which creates an opportunity for prevailing winds to constantly rearrange and alter the shape and height of the dune crest (Fig. 27).
+Sand is often removed from the dune crest by the wind and deposited at the landward toe of the dune.

-Students have been using the original datum marker ever since.
 Until vegetation covers the crest of this dune, it will remain a dynamic site.

-Figure 30.
+Figure 27.
 Foredune crest changes at NPI08 monitored by Cunningham Middle School students.

 The site NPC06, near the southern end of the North Padre Island seawall (Fig. 10), was added in 2015 to track the effects of nourishment projects and maintenance activities on the beach in front of the seawall and the adjacent natural area (NPI08).
 The beach in front of the seawall is periodically nourished with beneficial use material from maintenance dredging of Packery Channel.
-Cunningham students have mapped the landward movement of the shoreline position in front of the seawall and the adjacent area with a natural dune system (NPI08) since the last beach nourishment (Fig. 31).
-During the spring 2022 field trip, students were unable to conduct a beach profile or map the shoreline at NPC06 due to elevated water levels which reached the base of the seawall.
+Cunningham students have mapped the landward movement of the shoreline position since the last beach nourishment (Fig. 28).
+Occasionally, the narrow beach in front of this southern end of the seawall is completely submerged at high tide.

-Figure 31.
+Figure 28.
 Shoreline position change between 2015 and 2022 along southern end of North Padre Island seawall and adjacent beach.